yashkhem1/RelateLM/README.md

 `--loss_type` : **mse** or **cstv** for MSE and Contrastive loss respectively.
 By default, the loss is MSE.

 ## Fine-Tuning on Downstream Tasks
+We fine tune of 3 different tasks.
+The dataset procurement, data cleaning and fine-tuning steps are as follows:

+1. Named Entity Recognition:
+(a)

 ## Miscellaneous
 ### transliterate_monolingual.py